Steering Information Utility in Key-Value Memory for Language Model Post-Training: Abstract

 \section{Abstract}

-Recent advancements in language models (LMs) gradually ushered in an era where post-training is crucial.
-Yet, post-training approaches such as supervised fine-tuning (SFT) do not guarantee effective use of knowledge acquired during pretraining.
-We therefore present \ours, a lightweight method that encourages parametric information utilization in LMs during post-training.
-This is achieved via treating FFN layer as associate key-value memory, and promotes the use of stored memory vectors via forward-pass interventions or regularization during backpropagation.
-We find this simple guidance during post-training phase delivers consistent performance improvements across diverse model families--including Qwen, Gemma and Llama-spanning over 15 downstream tasks in both ID and OOD evaluations.
-Beyond performance gains, we also find that steered LMs can adaptively allocate information-placing more emphasis on generating semantically meaningful tokens, while using fewer resources on simple transition ones (e.g., `\texttt{,}' or `\texttt{and}').
-Our work underscores that vanilla post-training does not fully leverage pre-training potential, and steering LMs in latent representation space offers a promising approach that enhances both performance and interpretability.
+Recent advancements in language models (LMs) have marked a shift toward the growing importance of post-training.
+Yet, post-training approaches such as supervised fine-tuning (SFT) do not guarantee the effective use of knowledge acquired during pretraining.
+We therefore introduce \ours, a lightweight method that encourages parametric information utilization in LMs during post-training.
+Specifically, \ours~treats the feed-forward network (FFN) layer as associate key-value memory and promotes the use of stored memory vectors via forward-pass interventions or regularization during backpropagation.
+This simple guidance during post-training phase yields consistent performance improvements across diverse model families--including Qwen, Gemma and Llama---spanning 15 downstream tasks in both in-distribution (ID) and out-of-distribution (OOD) evaluations.
+Beyond performance gains, we also find that steered LMs can adaptively allocate information by placing more emphasis on generating semantically meaningful tokens, while using fewer resources on simple transition ones (e.g., `\texttt{,}' or `\texttt{and}').
+Our work underscores that vanilla post-training does not fully exploit the potential gained during pre-training, and that steering LMs in latent representation space offers a promising approach to enhance both performance and interpretability.\footnote{The code is available at: \url{https://github.com/chili-lab/InfoSteer}.}